RobertTLange/evosax/README.md

 ![](docs/benchmark.png)

-We estimate run and compile times on 1000 ask-eval-tell iterations for FFW-MLP (48 hidden units) policies on a `Pendulum-v0`-RL task and 50 fitness evaluation episodes.
-We make use of the [`gymnax`](https://github.com/RobertTLange/gymnax) package for accelerated RL environments.
-We `jit` through entire RL episode rollouts.
+Run and compile times are estimated on 1000 ask-eval-tell iterations for FFW-MLP (48 hidden units) policies on a `Pendulum-v0`-RL task and 50 fitness evaluation episodes.
+We make use of the [`gymnax`](https://github.com/RobertTLange/gymnax) package for accelerated RL environments and `jit` through entire RL episode rollouts.
 Stochastic fitness evaluations are collected synchronously and using a composition of `jit`, `vmap`/`pmap` (over evaluations and population members) and `lax.scan` (over sequential fitness evaluations).

 <details> <summary>
   More device and benchmark details.